Douglas Kahn

-Energies in the Arts, his edited collection published by MIT Press in 2019 argues for a pluralist notion of the concept of energy to inform research in the humanities inclusive of and beyond the dominant associations of energy with fossil fuel use and physics.
-MIT Press summarized the book as, "Investigating the concepts and material realities of energy coursing through the arts: a foundational text."

-He proposed the term "ecopath" in relation to psychopath and sociopath in his essay "What is an Ecopath?" published by Sydney Review of Books.

-With composer and founding editor Larry Austin, Kahn edited Source: Music of the Avant-garde, a collection of material drawn from the original Source: Music of the Avant Garde magazine series and, with the art historian Hannah Higgins, he has edited a collection of essays and historical documents, Mainframe Experimentalism: Early Computing and the Foundations of the Digital Arts.
-He was editor (with Gregory Whitehead) of Wireless Imagination: Sound, Radio, and the Avant-garde published by MIT Press in 1992; author of John Heartfield: Art and Mass Media published by Tanam Press in 1985; and editor (with Diane Neumaier) of Cultures in Contention published by Real Comet Press in 1985.
-He has also written for The Wire, The Guardian and many other occasional publications.
+Academic background

 Kahn was born and raised in Bremerton, Washington.
 He was in the first class of The Evergreen State College and graduated with a bachelor's degree; obtained a master's degree in ethnomusicology from Wesleyan University, where he studied with Alvin Lucier and Ron Kuivila; a Master of Fine Arts in Post-studio Arts at California Institute of the Arts where he studied with David Antin, Vito Acconci, John Baldessari, Yvonne Rainer, and James Tenney, and a PhD in art history and theory from University of Western Sydney under supervision of Helen Grace.

+Artistic background

-Kahn created the audiotape cut-up Reagan Speaks for Himself in 1980 using an interview conducted by Bill Moyers of Ronald Reagan when he was still a candidate for president.
-The first version was published on a Sub Pop audiocassette and the second version was published on a flexi-disc in RAW magazine.
+Kahn created the audiotape cut-up Reagan Speaks For Himself in 1980 using an interview conducted by Bill Moyers of Ronald Reagan when he was still a candidate for president.
+The first version was published on a Sub Pop audio cassette and the second version was published on a flexidisc in RAW magazine.
 The audiotape was used in a dance mix by the Fine Young Cannibals and sampled by Eric B. & Rakim in their song "Paid in Full (Coldcut Mix)".
 Kahn appears in the 1995 film Sonic Outlaws by San Francisco filmmaker Craig Baldwin.

-Kahn lives in Katoomba, New South Wales, Australia.
+Academic career

+Kahn is Honorary Professor at Sydney College of the Arts, University of Sydney, Professor Emeritus at University of New South Wales, Australia, and Professor Emeritus at University of California, Davis, where he was the Founding Director of Technocultural Studies.
+He was a recipient of an Australian Research Council Future Fellowship from 2012 to 2016 and a Guggenheim Fellowship in 2006.